They Live: Critical response

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 87% based on 75 reviews, and an average rating of 7.30/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 86% based on 76 reviews.
 The website's critical consensus reads: "A politically subversive blend of horror and sci fi, They Live is an underrated genre film from John Carpenter."
 Metacritic gives the film a weighted average rating of 55 out of 100 based on 22 reviews, indicating "mixed or average reviews".

 In his review for the Chicago Reader, Jonathan Rosenbaum wrote, "Carpenter's wit and storytelling craft make this fun and watchable, although the script takes a number of unfortunate shortcuts, and the possibilities inherent in the movie's central concept are explored only cursorily."
 Jay Carr, writing for The Boston Globe, said "[o]nce Carpenter delivers his throwback-to-the-'50s visuals, complete with plump little B-movie flying saucers, and makes his point that the rich are fascist fiends, They Live starts running low on imagination and inventiveness", but felt that "as sci-fi horror comedy, They Live, with its wake-up call to the world, is in a class with Terminator and RoboCop, even though its hero doesn't sport bionic biceps".

 In her review for The New York Times, Janet Maslin wrote, "Since Mr. Carpenter seems to be trying to make a real point here, the flatness of They Live is doubly disappointing.
 So is its crazy inconsistency, since the film stops trying to abide even by its own game plan after a while."
 Richard Harrington wrote in The Washington Post, "it's just John Carpenter as usual, trying to dig deep with a toy shovel.
 The plot for They Live is full of black holes, the acting is wretched, the effects are second-rate.
 In fact, the whole thing is so preposterous it makes V look like Masterpiece Theatre."
 Rick Groen, in The Globe and Mail, wrote, "the movie never gets beyond the pop Orwell premise.
 The social commentary wipes clean with a dry towelette – it's not intrusive and not pedantic, just lighter-than-air."

 The 2012 documentary film The Pervert's Guide to Ideology, presented by the Slovene philosopher and psychoanalyst Slavoj Žižek, begins with an analysis of They Live. Žižek uses the film's concept of wearing special sunglasses that reveal truth to explain his definition of ideology. Žižek states:

 They Live is definitely one of the forgotten masterpieces of the Hollywood Left. … The sunglasses function like a critique of ideology.
 They allow you to see the real message beneath all the propaganda, glitz, posters and so on. … When you put the sunglasses on, you see the dictatorship in democracy, the invisible order which sustains your apparent freedom.